Current Lab Members

 Major: Environmental Science & Technology B.S.

 Research Interests: I have spent much of my life in the field of Environmental Science.
-Through understanding how various life forms operate, I am interested in finding connections between different species and using this knowledge to develop innovative approaches on creating a more sustainable world.
+Through understanding how various life forms operate, I am interested in finding connections between different species and using this knowledge to develop innovative approaches to create a more sustainable world.
 I have previously worked with Cape vultures and honey bees, as well as on IPM projects with Emerald Ash Borer, and am currently working with Culex mosquitoes and spotted wing drosopohila.

 Major: Neurobiology and Physiology